-1/ Omnichannel and the Beauty Hubs
+1. Mastering Omnichannel through Beauty Hubs

-Last March, Sephora unveiled “Beauty Hubs” in 2 shops in France offering a fun experience to its clients.
-In the Beauty Hubs, a virtual lookbook with thousands of options are provided via iPad stations or interactive mirrors, where products can be virtually tried using augmented reality.
-Beauty recommandations like skincare diagnostics and tutorials are also available, with or without the advice of the in-store makeup expert.
+Last March, Sephora unveiled its “Beauty Hub” in two shops in France offering a fun retail experience to its clients.
+Each Beauty Hub is a virtual lookbook with thousands of options provided via iPad stations or interactive mirrors, where products can be virtually tried using augmented reality.
+Beauty recommendations like skincare diagnostics and tutorials are also available, with or without the advice of an in-store makeup expert.
 Items tested on these new digital tools can be purchased either in-store or online.

 The Beauty Hubs are a new innovative tool that gives the opportunity to buy products in-store or online, providing several purchasing options to clients, but also a fun and engaging experience.
 The Beauty Hubs show that Sephora has acted on the fact that consumers want to do more than just buy products in stores in an expert way.
 Retailers have to rethink the purpose of the store and propose unique and helpful experiences to their customers.

-3/ Stay close to clients with Sephora Studio
+3. Stay close to clients with Sephora Studio

-With its innovative strategies designed to make its customer’s shopping life easier, Sephora is embracing the new retail trends for the better.
+With its innovative strategies designed to make its customer’s shopping life easier, Sephora is embracing new retail trends for the better.
 Retailers need to adopt customer-centric strategies and integrate digital into their stores to provide seamless shopping experience.